wisdomtl/Kotlin-Animation-DSL/README.md

 # Kotlin-Animation-DSL
-simplify Android animation code by redefine origin API, use just one third of code to create animation compare to origin Android API
+simplify Android animation code by redefining API, use just one third of code to create animation compare to origin Android API

 if we want to do an animation like the following: scale textView and translate button at the same time, then stretch imageView.